Olopez92084/CH13-ORM-E-Commerce-Back-end/README.md

 # Description

 This is the backend of an Ecommerce site.
 This code utilizes Express.js and Sequelize to interact with a MySQL Database.
+Contains API GET routes for categories, products, and tags.
+It can display in JSON using Insomnia.
+While testing API POST, PUT, and DELETE routes in Insomnia, users can also create, update, and delete the data in the database.

 # Instructions